A Lake Muskoka Steamship Cruise from Gravenhurst Ontario is a great way to explore Lake Muskoka region. Is there a better way to fall colors?

 Gravenhurst, The Gateway to Muskoka

-Muskoka Steamships have a fleet of 2 cruise ships.
+Muskoka Steamships has a fleet of 2 cruise ships.
 These gorgeous antique and antique-style boats ply the waters of Lake Muskoka from their home dock of Gravenhurst, Ontario.
 The Muskoka Steamship boats are the RMS Segwun and the Wenonah II.
 A third cruise ship, the Wanda III, is planned to join the fleet.
 The Wanda III is currently under renovation and can be found in storage near the docks by the Muskoka Discovery Center.

 The RMS Segwun Muskoka Steamship